usegalaxy-eu/website/index-ssh.md

 ## 🛠️ Tools

 Galaxy Europe offers several thousand tools!
-To costumise them to your needs, you can use the **My Tools**-panel on the left hand side.
-To see an overview of all tool installed on the platform, click on the button **Discover Tools**.
-A new page opens in the midel panel.
+To customise them to your needs, you can use the **My Tools ** panel on the left-hand side.
+To see an overview of all tools installed on the platform, click on the button **Discover Tools**.
+A new page opens in the middle panel.
 There you can search for tool names, tags and much more.
-If you do not know, where to start, you can click on [this link](https://usegalaxy.eu/tools/list?tag=Humanities) to get an example of tools that are relevant in the SSH domain.
+If you do not know where to start, you can click on [this link](https://usegalaxy.eu/tools/list?tag=Humanities){:target="_blank"} to get an example of tools that are relevant in the SSH domain.
 You will see a list of tools, with the tag "Humanities" below.
-Click on the star to favorite this tag and see all tools tagges with "Humanities" in your own tool panel on the left.
+Click on the star to favourite this tag and see all tools tagged with "Humanities" in your own tool panel on the left.

 ![Screenshot showing tool panel when searching a tag](/tags.png)

 Are you looking for a specific tool?
 Type in the name, for example, **Open Refine**.
-The tool also has a little star (in the same line as the tool name) that you can click to add it to your favorites and the costumised tool panel.
+The tool also has a little star (in the same line as the tool name) that you can click to add it to your favourites and the customised tool panel.

 ![Screenshot showing tool panel when favorising a specific tool](/tool_fav.png)

-That way you can customise your tool panel to your need.
-This option is particularly nice if you are working interdisciplinary and want to usw tools from various domains.
+That way you can customise your tool panel to your needs.
+This option is particularly nice if you are working in an interdisciplinary field and want to use tools from various domains.

 <!--